SparkNJU/RiskHunter/docs/用户手册/Risk Hunter V1.0 User Manual.md

 1. Click "Personal Information" in the navigation bar in the top right corner
 2. In the personal information card, click the "Modify Personal Information" button
-3. Enter new username and address, click "Update"
+3. Enter new username and new transaction strategies, click "Update"
 4. Click "Change Password" to switch to the password modification interface
 5. Enter new password and confirm, click "Update"
 6. Log back into the system after confirmation prompt